standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 no, not a disturbance, a pleasure for us all.
 Yes, yes, we all know.”

-{119}“I never can remember to eat, myself,” said Miss Basden, in a tone that addressed the company.
+“I never can remember to eat, myself,” said Miss Basden, in a tone that addressed the company.
 “If
 I can remember, I always do, because I think one can do so much more, if one eats.”